Bbeta-bit/LifeXDeployment/cmap-backend/docs/RAF.md

     - Lite‑Doc 150 000
     - Full‑Doc 200 000

 > Single motor‑vehicle transactions are further capped at 250 000 NAF.
+Single motorbike transactions capped at 75 000 NAF.
 All caps sit inside the global exposure limits in RA‑Rule 4.

 ---